Peer-Guided Study Groups

 How do they work?

-Peer-Guided Study Groups will be available for the following courses:
+Peer-Guided Study Groups are available for the following courses:

 - Biology 215, 217, 219, and 301 (Genetics, Physiology, Cell Biology, Principles of Biochemistry)